AnthonyCxx/Notes-and-Writeups/Python/Object-oriented Programming/Dataclasses.md

 ```

 ### repr
 _repr_ creates a string representation of the class.
-The string representation of a Point object where x=10 and y=20 would look like
+The string representation of a Point object where x=10 and y=20 would look like <br />
 `Point(x=10, y=20)`.

 _repr_ is _True_ by default.